INTERNAL RULES OF PROCEDURES

 Section 5.
 Election of Officers and Chairpersons of Regular Committees. – After the adoption or update of its existing Internal Rules of Procedure, the Sanggunian shall proceed to the election of officers and chairpersons of regular committees who shall be elected by a majority of the members present.

 Section 6.
-The Sangguniang Panlalawigan of Ifugao. – The Sangguniang Panlalawigan of Ifugao, hereinafter referred to as the “Sanggunian”, shall be composed of the Vice-Governor as the regular Presiding Officer, eight (8) Regular Members, the President of the Liga ng mga Barangay, the President of the Pederasyon ng mga Sangguniang Kabataan, and the President of the Councilors League of Ifugao.
+The Sangguniang Panlalawigan of Ifugao. – The Sangguniang Panlalawigan of Ifugao, hereinafter referred to as the “Sanggunian”, shall be composed of the Vice-Governor as the regular Presiding Officer, ten (10) Regular Members, the President of the Liga ng mga Barangay, the President of the Pederasyon ng mga Sangguniang Kabataan, and the President of the Councilors League of Ifugao.

 Section 8.
 Manner of Elections of Officers; – The Chairpersons of regular Committees of the Sanggunian shall be elected from among the Members thereof either by raising of hand, viva voce or by secret ballot by a majority of the members present.
 In case of a tie, the Presiding Officer has the right to cast his/her vote to break the tie.

 Section 9.
-Term of Office. – The term of office of the Presiding Officer Pro-Tempore and the Chairpersons and members of Regular Committees shall be three (3) years from their election or appointment.
+Term of Office. – The term of office of the Chairpersons and members of Regular Committees shall be for the duration of their term of office.

 Section 10.
 Every Member shall attend all sessions of the Sanggunian unless he or she is prevented from doing so by reason of sickness or other unavoidable circumstances due to official or authorized business or travel: Provided, That, previous notice thereto shall be sent to the Sanggunian through the Presiding Officer or the Secretary.
 It shall also be the duty of every member to come on time on all sessions.
 Whenever a member arrives after the roll call, he/she shall be marked as “late” and his/her time of arrival shall be recorded by the Secretary.
 Provide further that a penalty of two hundred pesos (PhP200.00) shall be imposed as penalty for tardiness of thirty (30) minutes and one hundred pesos (PhP100.00) for every hour thereafter, except on tardiness due to unavoidable circumstances or fortuitous events.